Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 # Results documentation

 The category serves as a comprehensive repository within the metadata catalog for biocatalytic experiments, capturing a diverse array of metrics and parameters crucial for documenting and analyzing the outcomes of experiments.
-It provides clear instructions and recommendations for accurately recording and documenting results, encompassing specific units and metrics relevant to biocatalytic reactions.
+It provides clear instructions and recommendations for accurately recording and documenting results of biocatalytic experiments.

 ## Kinetic parameters

 Accurate reporting of kinetic parameters is crucial in biocatalysis as they provide key insights into the efficiency and performance of enzymatic reactions.
-Parameters like K<sub>m</sub>, V<sub>max</sub>, and K<sub>cat</sub>/K<sub>m</sub> not only elucidate the enzyme-substrate interaction but also aid in optimizing reaction conditions for enhanced catalytic activity and product yield.
+Parameters like K<sub>m</sub>, V<sub>max</sub>, and k<sub>cat</sub>/K<sub>m</sub> not only elucidate the enzyme-substrate interaction but also aid in optimizing reaction conditions for enhanced catalytic activity and product yield.

 <details> <Summary>Kinetic parameters</Summary>

 ### KineticParameters

 These parameters serve as essential benchmarks for understanding enzyme kinetics.
+Certain cases must be taken into account for meaningful documentation of the kinetics.
+These include biocatalytic reactions with several substrates.
+The K<sub>m</sub> and k<sub>cat</sub> value is determined by all substrates involved in the reaction and not just one.
+Therefore, the concentrations of all substrates must be varied and the K<sub>m</sub> and k<sub>cat</sub> values calculated to obtain a common value instead of apparate values.
 For a comprehensive report around the technical key data of the kinetic parameters, see literature for further information, e.g. [Pesci _et al._<sup>1</sup>](https://doi.org/10.1007/978-3-662-57619-9_4).

 - __michaelis_constant__
   - Type: float